gong208/gong208/docs/_posts/2022-09-17-WecahtDevetoolntro.markdown

 title:  "Wechat Devtool 1"
 date:   2022-09-16 12:00:00 0800
 ---
-0. #Wechat Miniapplication:
+0. # Wechat Miniapplication:

 Wechat Miniapplication is literally an application based on Wehcat.
 Different from ordinary applications, it is said that these miniapplications can be used without downloading & installing.
 In fact, it is because they have a very small size (less than 2M) so that the users won't be aware of the process of downloading.
-1. #[Wechat developer tool] (https://developers.weixin.qq.com/miniprogram/en/dev/devtools/devtools.html): a specially designed IDE for wechat miniapplications.
+1. # [Wechat developer tool](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/devtools.html): a specially designed IDE for wechat miniapplications.
-2. #The regular code structure of a miniapplication:
+2. #T he regular code structure of a miniapplication:

 <details><summary>pages</summary>
   It is recommended to create all the codes for each page of the application in this folder.